-A road trip with Keira Knightley and Steve Carell – with a supporting cast of many – as the end of days approaches as they journey to be with the ones they love.
+Keira Knightley and Steve Carell take a road trip as they journey to be with the ones they love.

-Seeking a Friend for the End of the World-Official Trailer, seekingafriendMOVIE , http://www.youtube.com
+Seeking a Friend for the End of the World-Official Trailer, seekingafriendMOVIE and photos from Focus Features.

-After the in film graphics tell us there 21 days to go til the end of the world, a TV news report is seen on TV and read by TV anchorman (Mark Moses).
+After the in-film graphics tell us there are 21 days to go till the end of the world, a TV news report is seen on TV and read by a TV anchorman (Mark Moses).
 As Dodge continues his daily routine of work, sleep and ready meals.
-However he is shaken as a lifeless body falls on his car.
+However, he is shaken as a lifeless body falls on his car.

 After leaving Owen behind in their haste to escape, Dodge promises Penny if she helps him find Olivia, he will help her get a plane to her family in England.
 As he knows someone with a plane.
 Penny and Dodge then set off on a road trip to Dodge’s home town with revelations, reunions and remarkable encounters with some wonderful characters en route.
 But as to whether Penny returns home or Dodge finds his true love, that’s for me to know and you to find out… in the usual ways of course.

-There is an endearing screen chemistry between Carell and Knightley.
-With both well suited to the their roles, as Dodge the man who plays by the rules in contrast to Penny’s free spirit.
+There is endearing screen chemistry between Carell and Knightley.
+Both are well suited to their roles, as Dodge is the man who plays by the rules in contrast to Penny’s free spirit.
 You feel their off-beat connection, from their opening scenes until those sadly inevitable credits.
 Both the leading actor and actress gently encourage each other in their own respective niches.
-And their on and off-screen rapport and support felt in their joint scenes.
+And their on and off-screen rapport and support are felt in their joint scenes.

 There were those people who became more reckless, such as a nurse applying a tourniquet for injecting drugs at a wild party.
-And Dodge’s cleaner and some offside restaurant workers who continued their working roles until the end helping others.
-In the latter, another nice touch was the use of updates to the impending disaster, using a TV news programme.
-And all the characters, easily struck the balance of drama and comedy.
+Dodge’s cleaner and some offside restaurant workers continued their working roles until the end helping others.
+In the latter, another nice touch was the use of updates on the impending disaster, using a TV news programme.
+All the characters easily struck the balance of drama and comedy.

-In the supporting cast it was lovely to spot a few more well-known faces as the pair’s road trip continues with Martin Sheen giving a solid, moving but yet all too short appearance as Dodge’s estranged father.
-And the circumstances leading to his characters final moments were both touching and jarring.
-I won’t say why it was heartfelt, but lets just say I would have liked more of a fitting way to end to his character’s involvement in the tale.
+In the supporting cast, it was lovely to spot a few more well-known faces as the pair’s road trip continues.
+Martin Sheen gave a solid, moving but yet all too short appearance as Dodge’s estranged father.
+The circumstances leading to his character’s final moments were both touching and jarring.
+I won’t say why it was jarring but let’s just say I would have liked more of a more fitting way to end his character’s involvement in the tale.
 Lighter moments were seen in T.J Miller and Gillian Jacobs’s OTT gave enthusiastic performances as off-road restaurant workers.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 😦 😦 /10